Honichiwa/weather_api_app/README.md

 ```python
 SECRET_KEY = "(your_generated_random_secret_key)"
 ```
-Add rest of needed constants such as Headers for api, redis_psw, redis_host, redis_port:
+Add rest of needed constants such as Headers for api and redis_psw, redis_host, redis_port if you are using Redis cloud:
 ```python
 HEADERS = {'User-Agent' : 'your_project_name (your_email@email.com)'}